-For leader loss, whenever a fire combat attack rolls 6-6 (both dice 6), the highest ranking leader in the target hex is a casualty.
+For leader loss, whenever an artillery fire combat attack rolls 6-6 (both dice 6), the highest ranking leader in the target hex is a casualty.
 In melee combat, 6 causes defender leader loss if the defenders have to retreat (all columns above 50%) and 1 causes attacker leader loss if the attackers are forced to retreat (columns 125% and below).

 30 Years War Quad terrain effects

 All the movement effects of the original games can be used, except prohibited terrain for cavalry.
 No terrain is prohibited to them, they just have the lower effective stacking of “obstructed terrain” described in the system above for things like woods or towns.
 For entrenchments, allow them to enter and fight in them normally but with defender benefits as described below.